-Five elements that work together for a safer and more accessible transportation system that aim to reduce severe injuries and fatalities:
+Five elements that work together for a safer and more accessible transportation system.
+Reducing severe injuries and fatalities, as a result:

 - Safer Roadways – This includes design and planning to make roadways more forgiving of human mistakes by separating users in time and space.
-Examples include dedicated bicycle lanes or the implementation of pedestrian scrambles where only pedestrians are given dedicated time and space to navigate intersections.
+For example, dedicated bicycle lanes or the implementation of pedestrian scrambles.
+This is where only pedestrians are given dedicated time and space to navigate intersections.

 - Safer Speeds – The magnitude of speed is directly correlated to the survivability of a crash.
-Mitigation examples include implementing countermeasures such as lane narrowing or speed feedback signage or designing context-based roadways that set “target speed” goals to ensure that if a crash occurs, it is at a speed at which humans can survive.
+Mitigation examples include implementing countermeasures such as lane narrowing or speed feedback signage.
+Designing context-based roadways that set “target speed” goals.
+If a crash occurs, it is at a speed at which humans can survive.

 - Safer Road Users – This includes ALL road users and encompasses shared responsibility.
 Users must practice safe behavior, such as using raised medians that protect pedestrians when crossing and make them more visible.

-- Safer Vehicles – Employing safety measures in vehicles that help prevent crashes or reduce the magnitude of a crash can reduce fatalities and serious injuries.
-Examples include autonomous braking, lane departure warnings, and driver alcohol detection systems.
+- Safer Vehicles – Employing safety measures in vehicles that help prevent crashes or reduce the magnitude of a crash.
+This can reduce fatalities and serious injuries.
+For example, autonomous braking, lane departure warnings, and driver alcohol detection systems.

-- Post-Crash Care – This can ensure that when a crash occurs, the proper emergency response is deployed, and all traffic incident management systems work in unison.
-This includes the integration of emergency vehicle preemption or automatic crash notification systems.
+- Post-Crash Care – Ensuring proper emergency response is deployed, and all traffic incident management systems work in unison.
+Additionally, this includes the integration of emergency vehicle preemption or automatic crash notification systems.

 Safe System Approach vs. Traditional Road Safety Practices

-Whereas traditional road safety strives to modify human behavior and prevent all crashes, the Safe System approach also refocuses transportation system design and operation on anticipating human mistakes and lessening impact forces to reduce crash severity and save lives.
+Traditional road safety strives to modify human behavior and prevent all crashes.
+Whereas the Safe System approach also refocuses transportation system design and operation on anticipating human mistakes and lessening impact forces to reduce crash severity and save lives.